vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/02_dharmasrotaH.md

 (of Smṛtis).
 If it were not so, then it would never have been possible for their words to have been accepted by the wise.

-&gt; “If this is what is meant, it should be stated dearly, in the form &gt; ‘the words of Manu and others, are the sources of Dharma’; what is the &gt; use of setting forth the characteristics (of the writers)?”
+> “If this is what is meant, it should be stated dearly, in the form
+> ‘the words of Manu and others, are the sources of Dharma’; what is the
+> use of setting forth the characteristics (of the writers)?”

 True; but there might be persons who may not agree to the words of Manu and others being authoritative; and it is with reference to such persons